Pertinent Principles and Rules of the Code of Ethics related to Patient Care

 5. The Impaired Ophthalmologist.
 A physically, mentally or emotionally impaired ophthalmologist should withdraw from those aspects of practice affected by the impairment.
 If an impaired ophthalmologist does not cease inappropriate behavior, it is the duty of other ophthalmologists who know of the impairment to take action to attempt to assure correction of the situation.
 This may involve a wide range of remedial actions.

 6. Pretreatment Assessment.
-Treatment shall be recommended only after a careful consideration of the patient's physical, social, emotional and occupational needs.
-The ophthalmologist must evaluate the patient and assure that the evaluation accurately documents the ophthalmic findings and the indications for treatment.
+Treatment (including but not limited to surgery) shall be recommended only after a careful consideration of the patient's physical, social, emotional and occupational needs.
+The ophthalmologist must evaluate and determine the need for treatment for each patient.
+If the pretreatment evaluation is performed by another health care provider, the ophthalmologist must assure that the evaluation accurately documents the ophthalmic findings and the indications for treatment.
 Recommendation of unnecessary treatment or withholding of necessary treatment is unethical.

 7. Delegation of Services.
 Delegation is the use of auxiliary health care personnel to provide eye care services for which the ophthalmologist is responsible.
 An ophthalmologist must not delegate to an auxiliary those aspects of eye care within the unique competence of the ophthalmologist (which do not include those permitted by law to be performed by auxiliaries).
 When other aspects of eye care for which the ophthalmologist is responsible are delegated to an auxiliary, the auxiliary must be qualified and adequately supervised.
 An ophthalmologist may make different arrangements for the delegation of eye care in special circumstances, so long as the patient's welfare and rights are the primary considerations.